edgedb/edgedb-python/README.rst

 Development
 -----------

-Instructions for installing EdgeDB and edgedb-python locally can be found at `edgedb.com/docs/reference/dev <https://edgedb.com/docs/reference/dev>`_.
+Instructions for installing Gel and gel-python locally can be found at `www.geldata.com/docs/reference/dev <https://www.geldata.com/docs/reference/dev>`_.

 To run the test suite, run ``$ python setup.py test``.

 License
 -------

-edgedb-python is developed and distributed under the Apache 2.0 license.
+gel-python is developed and distributed under the Apache 2.0 license.